-In funded programs, parent fees and operating grants are controlled by the Government of Manitoba, however do not yet generate enough revenue for the majority of funded early learning and child care programs (ELCC) to pay competitive wages to their employees.
+In funded centres, parent fees and operating grants are controlled by the Government of Manitoba, and do not generate enough revenue for the majority of funded early learning and child care centres (ELCC) to pay competitive wages to their employees.

-In 2007, The Manitoba Child Care Association advised the Government of Manitoba that funding to ELCC programs must increase by 20-25% to enable the childcare workforce to earn competitive wages and have competitive benefits, including a pension plan.
+Back in 2007, The Manitoba Child Care Association advised the Government of Manitoba that funding to ELCC centres must increase by 20-25% to enable the childcare workforce to earn competitive wages and have competitive benefits, including a pension plan.
 In response the Government of Manitoba provided a 3% increase in 2008.
 In 2009, the Government of Manitoba provided a further 3% increase and a wage adjustment fund to top up the wage of an ECE to \$15.50 an hour and a Child Care Assistant in ECE training to \$12.25 an hour to eligible child care centres.
-A history of the evolution of the MCCAs salary guideline scales is available on our website www.mccahouse.org.
+There was no increase to the wage adjustment fund or to operating grants in 2010.

-Without the financial resources to pay competitive wages and benefits, it is inevitable that the Board of Directors of ELCC programs will be challenged to attract and retain skilled and qualified Early Childhood Educators and Child Care Assistants.
-In 2009, almost a decade after the shortage of Early Childhood Educators was first identified, almost 30% of licensed child care programs continue to operate with an exemption to the licensing requirements for proportion of trained staff because they cannot recruit employees with the qualifications required by The Community Child Care Standards Act.

-The licenses for regulated programs can be viewed online at www. qov.mb.ca/childcare.
+Without the financial resources to pay competitive wages and benefits, it is inevitable that Boards of Directors will have a problem attracting and retaining skilled and qualified Early Childhood Educators and Child Care Assistants.
+In 2010, more than a decade after the shortage of Early Childhood Educators was first identified, around 30% of licensed child care programs continue to operate with an exemption to the licensing requirements for proportion of trained staff because they cannot recruit employees with the qualifications required by The Community Child Care Standards Act.
+The licenses for regulated programs can be viewed online at www.manitoba.ca/childcare.